DP-3T/dp3t-sdk-ios/README.md

 In order to use the SDK with iOS 14 you need to specify the region for which the app works and the version of the [Exposure Notification](https://developer.apple.com/documentation/exposurenotification) Framework which should be used.

 This is done by adding [`ENDeveloperRegion`](https://developer.apple.com/documentation/bundleresources/information_property_list/endeveloperregion) as an `Info.plist` property with the according ISO 3166-1 country code as its value.
-The SDK currently works with EN Framework version 1 and therefore we need to specify [`ENAPIVersion`](https://developer.apple.com/documentation/bundleresources/information_property_list/enapiversion) with a value of 1 in the `Info.plist`.
+The SDK works with EN Framework version 2 and therefore we need to specify [`ENAPIVersion`](https://developer.apple.com/documentation/bundleresources/information_property_list/enapiversion) with a value of 2 in the `Info.plist`.

+### Backend

+Starting with DP3T SDK version 2.0 the required [backend](https://github.com/DP-3T/dp3t-sdk-backend) version is 2.0.

 ### Initialization